-HANDBOOK RELATION/PURPOSE Appendix III policyholder, commodity, and other information submitted by AIPs as required by the SRA, LPRA, or other policy and procedure. СІН This handbook provides the official FCIC-issued underwriting standards for policies covered under the Common Crop Insurance Policy Basic Provisions and Area Risk Protection Insurance, including the Catastrophic Risk Protection Endorsement and Supplemental Coverage Option; and the Actual Production History Regulation G. DSSHProvides form standards and procedures for use in the sales and service of crop insurance contracts.
-Provides submission and review procedures for non-reinsured supplemental policies.DSSHAIP forms must meet the form standards as provided in the DSSH.
+Handbook RELATION/PURPOSE Appendix III Standards, instructions, and information for electronic data reporting of policyholder, commodity, and other information submitted by AIPs as required by the SRA, LPRA, or other policy and procedure. СІН This handbook provides the official FCIC-issued underwriting standards for policies covered under the Common Crop Insurance Policy Basic Provisions and Area Risk Protection Insurance, including the Catastrophic Risk Protection Endorsement and Supplemental Coverage Option; and the Actual Production History Regulation G. DSSH Provides form standards and procedures for use in the sales and service of crop insurance contracts.
+Provides submission and review procedures for non-reinsured supplemental policies.
+AIP forms must meet the form standards as provided in the DSSH.
 The DSSH provides the substantive elements for AIP form development including conflict of interest, nondisclosure, and Privacy Act statements, whereas, the CIH provides the instructions for form completion.
 ITS Provides instructions for administration of the ineligible tracking system.
 LAM Identifies loss adjustment standards and requirements for determining production or revenue and adjusting crop insurance claims.
-NUG Provides instructions for administration of the nursery crop provisions.
+NISH Provides instructions for administration of the nursery crop provisions.
 RI/VI Procedures and information for administering the RI/VI plans of insurance.
 STAX Procedures for administering STAX (cotton only).
 WAH Provides standards and instructions for handling of actuarial change requests and WAs.
 WFRP Provides information, procedures, and instructions for administering WFRP.